the-events-calendar/event-tickets/readme.txt

 = [4.8.3] TBD =

 * Fix - Ensure ticket start sale and end sale datepicker respects the WordPress Week Starts On Setting, thanks websource!
 [109729]
+* Tweak - Ensure the ticket currency and position returned by the REST API is based on the ticket provider [116352]

 = [4.8.2.1] 2018-10-10 =